specsolutions/specsync-plugins/README.md

 You can find more information about SpecSync plugins in the [SpecSync documentation](https://speclink.me/specsync-plugins).

+Currently the following plugins are available:

+* [SpecSync.Plugin.ExcelTestResults](excel-test-results-plugin): This plugin can be used to provide test results for Ghekin scenarios from an Excel file.
+This might be useful when manual test executions have to be recorded.

 ## test-result-match-plugin

 This plugin shows how to enable publishing test results for a test framework that can